fourier/cgn/README.md

 * the type of fields: string, date, int, double, long, boolean, byte or user-defined from one of the generated objects only

 Java specific properties which could be set:
-* if generate the [Builder](http://www.javaworld.com/article/2074938/core-java/too-many-parameters-in-java-methods-part-3-builder-pattern.html) for the object
+* if generate the [Builder](http://www.javaworld.com/article/2074938/core-java/too-many-parameters-in-java-methods-part-3-builder-pattern.html) for the class
-* if generate the (Parcelable)(http://developer.android.com/reference/android/os/Parcelable.html) support for the object
+* if generate the (Parcelable)(http://developer.android.com/reference/android/os/Parcelable.html) support for the class
 * Joda DateTime type for date(*java.util.Date* is the default): if the *jcgn:type* attribute is set to *org.joda.time.DateTime* on a *cgn:date* field, this type will be used instead of *java.util.Date*.
 Other types not supported for now.
+* Inject user's code into the generated class

 Directory structure
 ===================